 So why did I decide to study Shakespeare as part of an Open University degree, in my forties?
 I’m not entirely sure, to be honest.
 I could have chosen other courses.
 Maybe it was that I thought I ought to.
 Maybe it was because it was a challenge, and one I was determined to accept.
 Maybe I thought that being older and wiser would help me understand the words.
 Maybe it was the hope that having guidance from expert tutors would open up all the beauty of his words that I had so far failed to grasp.
 All I know is that I’m very glad I went for it.

-I’m not claiming to be an expert on Shakespeare or his works.
-I haven’t read all of them.
+I am far from an expert on Shakespeare or his works.
+I haven’t read most of his plays.
 I’ve only tackled the ones I needed for my course.
 I chose A Midsummer’s Night’s Dream, Richard II, Hamlet, Macbeth, Antony and Cleopatra, Twelfth Night and Cymbeline.
 We also read various sonnets.
 Did I understand them?
 Not all of them – at least, not at first.
 Having tuition to guide me through made them so much more enjoyable, and watching performances of the plays on DVD was a revelation.
 Shakespeare does come alive on stage.
 That’s what his plays were written for, after all.
 They weren’t novels.
 They were written to be performed, and once you start to understand them, and stop being afraid of them, they are amazing.
-I laughed out loud at A Midsummer’s Night’s Dream and I truly adored Macbeth.
+I laughed out loud at A Midsummer’s Night’s Dream and I genuinely adored Macbeth.
 The sonnets were a real revelation.
 They are beautiful.
-Honestly.
 Those poems actually moved me to tears.

 Most people have heard at least the first line of Sonnet 18: